Maxwell-Blueteam25/Kerbo_Catch/README.md

 **Why it works:**
 Modern Windows domains default to AES encryption.
-A service ticket request using RC4 from a non-machine account strongly indicates an attacker intentionally downgrading encryption to crack the ticket offline.
+A service ticket request using RC4 from a non-machine account strongly indicates intentional encryption downgrading to enable offline password cracking.

 ---